Academic Profile : Faculty

 Controlled Keywords

-Wentong CAI is a Professor in the School of Compute Science and Engineering (SCSE) at Nanyang Technological University (NTU), Singapore.
+Wentong CAI is a Professor in the College of Computing & Data Science (CCDS) at Nanyang Technological University (NTU), Singapore.
 He received his Ph.D. in Computer Science from University of Exeter (UK) in 1991.
 He was a Post-doctoral Research Fellow at Queen's University (Canada) before joining NTU as a Faculty Member in 1993.

 Prof Cai’s expertise is mainly in the areas of Modelling and Simulation (particularly, modelling and simulation of large-scale complex systems, and system support for parallel and distributed simulation and distributed virtual environments).
 He has published extensively in these areas and has received a number of best paper awards at the international conferences for his research (e.g., DS-RT’18, SIGSIM PADS’18, SIGSIM PADS’17, DS-RT’09, PADS’06, DS-RT’04, and ESS’03).
 His recent research also involves using Agent-based Modelling techniques to understand the effect of individual behaviour on system-level dynamics and to develop scalable simulation applications (e.g., traffic and crowd simulation).